FOTEINISKARA/Cepheid_SnIa_Calibrator_Data_Transition/README.md

 If you use any of the above codes or the figures in a published work please cite the following paper:

-Hints for a luminosity transition in the Cepheid SnIa calibrator data Leandros Perivolaropoulos and Foteini Skara arxiv:
+Hubble tension or a transition of the Cepheid SnIa calibrator parameters?
+Leandros Perivolaropoulos and Foteini Skara arxiv:

 Any further questions/comments are welcome.